Mt. Yoshino 吉野山

 Where mountain worshippers and mystical ascetics strive for enlightenment

 Mt.
-Yoshino is the most stunning of the Omine Renzan mountains.
-The natural vistas change with the seasons, and each one is equally spectacular.
+Yoshino is a stunning mountain in the Omine Renzan mountain range and the natural vistas are beautiful in each season.
 Visit Mt.
 Yoshino to discover a place of deep spiritual importance and natural beauty.
 Whether you like hiking or just want to immerse yourself in nature, Mt.
 Yoshino will not disappoint.

 - One of the most sacred spots for Shugendo, a syncretic mix of Buddhism and Shinto